 External proficiency examination refers to the establishment of proficiency through the use of a standardized examination, such as a CLEP test or an Advanced Placement Test; internal proficiency examination refers to the establishment of proficiency through the use of an examination prepared by a member of the College faculty.

-A list of CLEP Tests accepted by the College can be found in the Transfer Guide at www.ribghe.org/transferguide.htm.
+A list of CLEP and AP Tests accepted by the College can be found at https://www.ric.edu/academics/prior-learning-assessment/clep-and-ap

 Credit towards a baccalaureate degree at Rhode Island College can be earned by proficiency examinations in accordance with the policies outlined below:

 A. Credit for Individual Existing Rhode Island College Courses Other Than General Studies

 The decision on offering credit for an individual course through a proficiency examination shall rest with the department sponsoring such a course or with a quasi-departmental director or committee for interdepartmental courses.
 It should include discussion with any other departments concerned, require in the case of courses that are part of a professional sequence the approval of the department responsible for that sequence; and be subject to the approval of the appropriate divisional dean(s).
 Approval of a proficiency examination shall rest with the department as a whole or a committee of the department appointed for this purpose.